timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

 ## Running Telegraf

-When we run telegraf we only need to specify the config file to be used.
+When we run Telegraf we only need to specify the config file to be used.
 If we execute

 ```
 $  telegraf --config telegraf.conf